mapzen/chef-metroextractor/README.md

 What does it do?
 ----------------
-Downloads the latest planet in pbf format, and runs through it via osmosis to produce a number of metro extracts in both pbf and bz2 format.
-If there's demand/interest, we may add back shp files, but for now it's just extracts.
+Downloads the latest planet in pbf format.
+Produces, via osmosis, a number of metro extracts in both pbf and bz2 format.
+Produces shape files in both imposm and osm2pgsql formats.

 What hardware do I need?
 ------------------------